xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 > **Important**: This will of course result in data duplication and use more disk space.
 Keep that in mind when designing your datacenter.
-It also will slow down bulk inserts, cause a lot of more records need to be created.
+It also will slow down bulk inserts, because a lot of more records need to be created.

 ### Use the database at your advantage - Views